tchiahsu/interactive-adventure-game/README.md

 - **InventoryPanel**: Lists items in player inventory and provide command to interact with them.
 - **NaviationPanel**: Shows the the movement keys and some useful command to interact with elements in a room.

+## Notes on Testing

+We have added additional tests to cover the new classes in our game implementation.
+Some classes are not tested directly because their behaviour is already checked through other components.
+We believe that testing some of those classes would result in duplicated and redundant tests that don't add any additonal value.

+For a lot of the tests involving the Controller and EventHandlers, we relied heavily on dummy classes.
+The reason behind using dummy classes rather than the actual class was to verify the correct functionality, making sure that the right methods are getting trigger after an event, rather than focusing on the internal behavior of all classes.
+This allows us to check that the right interactions happen and the flow of the game remains consitent.

+We opted out of testing the GUI components.
+Instead, we have perfomed extensive visual inspection to make sure that the GUI works as expected and runs smoothly.
+Testing the GUI is quite complex, since it requires simulating click events and checking for the correct textual and graphical updates on the visual side.
+Given the scope of the project, we believe that a visual inspection is sufficient to conclude that the GUI is working correctly.

+We would like to note that the look and feel of the GUI is slightly different depending on the opearting system you use.
+We explored standardizing the appearance regardless of operating system by using the UIManager build-in class, however, we ran into some implementation issues and exceptions.
+As a result, we decided to design a GUI that stylistically would suit both the Mac and Windows operating system despite them looking a little different.

-## How to run the game
+## Running the Adventure Game

 1. Clone the repository and open it in IntelliJ.
+2. If you would like to use your own images, add them to the following director:
+    *---ADD DIRECTOR FOR IMAGES---*
+3. Executing the JAR file
+    From the project root (`Adventure_Game`), change the directory to the following path:
+    *out/artifacts/Adventure_Game_5004_jar/*
-2. In the built-in terminal in IntelliJ change the current working directory to be in the Adventure_Game_5004_jar directoy.
-There should only be one file; Adventure_Game_5004.jar inside the directory.
+    There should only be one file inside this directory (`Adventure_Game_5004.jar`).
+4. Run the Game
-3. Depending on the type of game mode you want to player run the respective command:
+    Depending on the game mode that you want to play, use one of the following commands in terminal.
+Make sure to provide the necessary input/output files if the game mode requires them.
-    **Text-Based:** java -jar Adventure_Game_5004.jar <insert gamefile path> -text **Graphics:** java -jar Adventure_Game_5004.jar <insert gamefile path> -graphics **Batch (Console Output):** java -jar Adventure_Game_5004.jar <insert gamefile path> -batch <source file>
+    - **Text-Based:** java -jar Adventure_Game_5004.jar <insert gamefile path> -text
+    - **Graphics:** java -jar Adventure_Game_5004.jar <insert gamefile path> -graphics
+    - **Batch (Console Output):** java -jar Adventure_Game_5004.jar <insert gamefile path> -batch <source file>
-    **Batch (File Output):** java -jar Adventure_Game_5004.jar <insert gamefile path> -batch <source file> <target file>
+    - **Batch (File Output):** java -jar Adventure_Game_5004.jar <insert gamefile path> -batch <source file> <target file>

-## Where to add your own images

-1.

 ## Shout Out

 Special thanks to Soni for her help clarifying the documentation requirements for Homework 9.
 We have always been aware that our UML is quite large and extensive, which makes it hard to include in our written documents.
 We wanted to thank her for giving us some ideas on how to make it work.

 We are also very appreciative of her feedback on all our assignments so far, particularly her comments on how to improve our Sequence Diagrams and the important to keep our model flexible and maintainable, specially when working with large projects like this one.